YanivKap/yanivkap.github.io/_posts/2025-12-20-radiopwn-writeup.markdown

 * A message-passing architecture (PMTs, PDUs, blocks)
 * Support for building custom DSP blocks in C++ or Python

 In real-world SDR systems, GNU Radio components are chained together to process radio packets, demodulate signals, or implement custom protocols.
-Developers can extend GNU Radio by creating their own shared libraries, which expose new “blocks” that can be called from Python or integrated into flowgraphs.
+Developers can extend GNU Radio by creating their own shared libraries, which expose new "blocks" that can be called from Python or integrated into flowgraphs.

 ### Why Does This Challenge Include libgnuradio-mhackeroni.so?